-It was formed and joined the 20th Infantry Division by 26 January 1915.
-It disembarked at Le Havre on 21 July 1915 and served with the 20th Infantry Division until 22 April 1916.
+It joined the 19th (Western) Infantry Division at Bulford on 14 July 1915.
+It disembarked at Le Havre on 17 July 1915 and served with the 19th (Western) Infantry Division until 07 March 1916.

-As a unit of the 20th (Light) Infantry Division, it will have taken part in the following battles and engagements.
+As a unit of the 19th (Western) Infantry Division, it will have taken part in the following battles and engagements.

 |FORMATION, BATTLES, AND ENGAGEMENTS|

-Army Order No. 382 of the 11th September 1914 authorised the further addition of six divisions (15th to 20th) and Army Troops to the Regular Army.
-This augmentation formed the Second New Army, and during September, 1914 the 20th (Light) Division, the junior division of the Second New Army, began to assemble in the Aldershot area.
+Army Order No. 285 of the 11th September 1914 authorized the further addition of six divisions (15th to 20th) and Army Troops to the Regular Army.
+This augmentation formed the Second New Army, and during September 1914 the 19th (Western) Division began to assemble near Bulford.

 At first the infantry brigades were camped at Tidworth, Ludgershall, and Grately.
 In December, the brigades went into comfortable billets at Andover and Whitchurch, Basingstoke, and Weston-Super-Mare.
 The early discomforts and difficulties were similar to those which were experienced by all the divisions of the New Armies, consequently a few D.P. rifles were received with enthusiasm.